Virtual-Coffee/podcast-transcripts/Transcriptions_Guideline.md

   ```

   The guest interjected before the host finished, but we do not want to split the sentence into two paragraphs.
 Therefore, the host’s sentence is completed, and then the guest's sentence is inserted into a new paragraph.

 - Use [silence] to demonstrate a short pause in speech; not less than 4 seconds but not longer than 10 seconds.

   `Anyway [silence], I think I will do that next time.`

-- Use [??] for unintelligible audio, when you have an idea what it says, but aren't completely sure.
+- Use [??] for unintelligible audio after the word or sentence, when you have an idea what it says, but aren't completely sure.

   `We have an entire thread [??] in basecamp.`

-- Use [unintelligible] if speech can be heard but it cannot be understood due to background noise or muffled voice, or when you are not able to guess what was said.
+- Use [unintelligible] after the word or sentence if speech can be heard but it cannot be understood due to background noise or muffled voice, or when you are not able to guess what was said.

   `Yeah, there's not really much of [unintelligible].`